 Other means of attendance when needed for health reason

-Where a party, representative or witness cannot attend an in-person investigation meeting for a health reason, the Authority will consider other ways to give them an opportunity to take part in the investigation.
+Where a party, representative or witness cannot attend an in-person investigation meeting for a health reason or because they are required to isolate, the Authority will consider other ways to give them an opportunity to take part in the investigation.
 This may include connection by telephone or audio-visual link (including by “Zoom” and “Teams”).
 In some cases, it may be necessary to adjourn the matter until suitable arrangements for attendance in person can be made.

 Some meetings by audio-visual link, telephone or on the papers

-For all regions regardless of traffic light setting the Authority may carry out investigation of some matters by telephone or audio-visual link or by considering written evidence and written submissions only.
+The Authority may carry out investigations of some matters by telephone or audio-visual link or by considering written evidence and written submissions only.

 Health and safety requirements